 LET THERE BE GAPS IN YOUR TOGETHERNESS

-Regardless, as you develop in life, friendships are really important to wade through circumstances, including those who have incessant qualities.
-There is no immediate need to burn bridges in situations that are within your control.
-So here are a few lessons;
+Regardless, as you grow in life, friendships ( including those who have incessant qualities) are really important to wade through circumstances.
+There is no immediate need to burn bridges in situations that are either within or outside your control.
+So here are a few lessons on friendship boundaries;

 • Group your friendships, promoting those who have shown stewardship, consistency in character and loyalty into a class of importance.